xbcsmith/epr-workshop/README.md

 - Use EPR Events to store SBOMs
 - Use CDEvents to record SBOM creation
 - Retrieving SBOMs from EPR

-### Extended EPR: Creating a watcher

-- Creating a watcher client using the watcher SDK
-- Create a task for the Watcher
-- Trigger the watcher with an event

 ### Python EPR: Working with the python client